eulersson/notes/content/ESL/English Class 7.md

 - Touch a head with your nose.
 - Touch a whiteboard with a pen.

+Touch a bell with your ear
+Touch a table with your nose
+Touch a pillow with your finger
+Touch a book with your left hand

 And one by one the students need to perform these actions while the teacher **keeps track of time**.

 The winner is the team that finished them the fastest.
 If no winner then the team who completed more actions wins.